Expats lose out on £26,000 in state pension over 15 years

 How much money do expats receive from their frozen state pensions?

-Interactive Investor's calculations, based on data from the DWP, show that those living overseas with a frozen state pension receive £7,153 less on average than retirees living in the UK.
+According to calculations by Interactive Investor last year, based on data from the DWP, those living overseas with a frozen state pension receive just £3,000 a year on average – about £7,000 less on average than retirees living in the UK.

 The payment gap widens significantly with age as the impact of the freeze compounds over time.
-Those in their 90s with a frozen state pension receive just £1,896 each year, compared to £10,809 for a pensioner living in Britain - a difference of £8,913.
+Based on data in 2024, those in their 90s with a frozen state pension receive just £1,896 each year on average, compared to £10,809 for a pensioner living in Britain – a difference of £8,913.

 Ruth is an award-winning financial journalist with more than 15 years' experience of working on national newspapers, websites and specialist magazines.